emercoin/docs/en/020_Blockchain_Services/080_ENUMER.md

 Registration
 ------------

-To register your phone number with ENUMer (Emercoin ENUM), you will need
+To register your phone number with ENUMER (Emercoin ENUM), you will need
 to:

 1. Obtain a signature (as this is not currently automated, please